-The following is a rough first draft of the beginning of Peter Quinones' upcoming (2016) book Catch The Nearest Way: Fragmentary Writings on The Macbeth Experience.
+The following is a brief selection from the first rough first draft of the beginning of Peter Quinones' upcoming (2016) book Catch The Nearest Way: Fragmentary Writings on The Macbeth Experience.
 This material Copyright 2014 by Peter Quinones.

-Virginia Woolf, according to Jonathan Bate in The Genius of Shakespeare, opined that “the truest account of reading Shakespeare would be not to write a book with a beginning, middle, and end; but to collect notes without trying to make them consistent.”
-This is very wise advice, and I will try to be faithful to the spirit of it here.
+Virginia Woolf – according to Jonathan Bate in The Genius of Shakespeare – opined as such: “…the truest account of reading Shakespeare would be not to write a book with a beginning, middle, and end; but to collect notes without trying to make them consistent.”
+This is very sage advice, and I will try to be faithful to the spirit of it here.

-Here are two examples, both from offerings of Macbeth, of the enormous power of the cinema in terms of articulating Shakespeare.
+Here are two examples, both from offerings of the Scottish play, of the enormous power of the cinema in articulating Shakespeare:

 1) In Casson’s 1978 film featuring the Royal Shakespeare Company, the early scenes show one of the three witches broken out in an intense feverish sweat, barely able to walk or speak.
 She is quite noticeably in this condition; the other two are not.
 Much later on – most graphically during the “Tomorrow and tomorrow and tomorrow” sequence – McKellen is shown in the same state of heated physical fervor.
 The visual implication is unmistakable: the same possessing spirit that gripped her body is now gripping his.
 Whether or not we feel this to be a legitimate interpretation of Shakespeare’s writing is beside the point, which is that it would be extremely unlikely for this impression to be gotten solely from reading.

-2) In Jack Gold’s film for the BBC series the sky, in the scene in which Duncan, Banquo and others arrive at
+2) In Jack Gold’s film for the BBC series in the early 1980s the sky, in the scene in which Duncan, Banquo and others arrive at

-bars of it, sharpened at the ends like swords or spikes, are filmed in the
+opened, and the bars of it, sharpened at the ends like swords or spikes, are

-foreground in such a way that they appear to be coming down right on the heads
+filmed in the foreground in such a way that they appear to be coming down right

-evocation of danger and betrayal anthropomorphizes the castle in a way I don’t think
+visual evocation of danger and betrayal anthropomorphizes the castle in a way I

 Act 1, Scene 2 - Here the bloody man delivers a report – and